Actor who exposed Bangladeshi woman’s fake identity says, ‘We were threatened’

 In a twist of events, in April 2022, Barde filed a rape complaint against him at the Versova police station, leading to his arrest.
 “I was jailed for about six months before being released on bail,” the actor stated.

 After his release, he tried to move on with his life and focus on work.
 However, the issue resurfaced when he received an Instagram message from a man living in Poland.
-The message revealed that Barde had married the man, lived with him for one to two months, and then filed a dowry harassment case against him and his parents, demanding ₹40 lakh as compensation.
+The message revealed that Barde had married the man, lived with him for 1-2 months, and then filed a dowry harassment case against him and his parents, demanding R40 lakh as compensation.

-“This was the turning point for me,” the actor said.
-“I realised that if I didn’t expose her, she would continue to ruin more lives by trapping people in false cases.”

 Continuing his efforts, the actor gathered information through Right to Information (RTI) queries.
 “The documents I received, including her birth certificate and gender certificate, were all forged and issued from West Bengal.
 The government departments concerned and the school in West Bengal confirmed this and even sent an official letter to the Amravati police regarding the fraudulent documents,” he revealed.